Parenting Safe Children

 - Perpetrators with sexually assault 1 in 10 children by the age of 18. (approximately 1 in 3-4 girls and 1 in 6 boys).

-- While random acts of physical and sexual violence do occur, child sexual assault is most likely committed by a family member, teacher, neighbor, coach, babysitter, clergy, or someone else you already know
+- While random acts of physical and sexual violence do occur, child sexual assault is most likely committed by a family member, teacher, neighbor, coach, babysitter, clergy, or someone else you and / or your child already know.

 Adults are responsible for protecting children from sexual assault. – What can you do about it?